 This is why, this is important to be interested in corals and their issues because it will have a direct impact on the terrestrial and marine world if nothing is undertaken for coral’s survival, which is, above all, animals.

 Photosynthesis: This is a process used by plants and other organisms to convert light energy into chemical energy.
 Carbon dioxide + water are transformed into sugar and oxygen.

 Echinodermata: This is a phylum coming from the kingdom of Animalia.
 In this phylum, you can find sea stars, sea urchins, sand dollars, and sea cucumbers among other species.

 Symbiosis: There are two organisms that need to live together in order to receive and bring nutrients to the other one and vice versa.

-Nematocysts: This is an organ that is found inside of cnidocysts that are epidermis cells of cnidaria.
-This little organ are able to inject a venom that paralyze the prey.
+Nematocysts: This is an organ that is found inside of cnidocysts that are epidermis cells of Cnidaria.
+This little organ is able to inject a venom that paralyses the prey.

 Do you want to read the article “Coral reef and their issues” in French?